 Washington University joins the St. Louis community as we fight the COVID-19 virus and reduce its impact on the region.
 Our faculty, staff and students are committed to delivering exceptional patient care, developing effective public health strategies, supporting the local economy and serving children in need.

-Washington University School of Medicine primary care and specialist physicians are working on the front lines performing lifesaving care for COVID-19 patients and working to find a vaccine and effective treatments.
+Washington University School of Medicine primary care and specialist physicians are working on the front lines performing lifesaving care for COVID-19 patients and helping to develop effective treatments.

 Caring for the the caregivers

-The COVID-19 WashU Maker Task Force, a collaboration of the School of Medicine, the Sam Fox School of Design and Visual Arts, the McKelvey School of Engineering, Barnes-Jewish Hospital and BJC HealthCare, is making face shields and other PPE for the medical staff and patients in the area.
+The COVID-19 WashU Maker Task Force, a collaboration of the School of Medicine, the Sam Fox School of Design and Visual Arts, the McKelvey School of Engineering, Barnes-Jewish Hospital and BJC HealthCare, made face shields and other PPE for the medical staff and patients in the area.

-Washington University is providing free housing in the Charles F. Knight Center and the Lofts of Washington University for health-care providers who don’t want to return home between shifts, either to avoid the risk of spreading the virus to their families or due to travel distance.
+Washington University provided free housing in the Charles F. Knight Center and the Lofts of Washington University for health-care providers who don’t want to return home between shifts, either to avoid the risk of spreading the virus to their families or due to travel distance.

 Supporting the local economy and neighborhoods

 Washington University donated $50,000 for the Regional Response Fund in support of local nonprofit organizations delivering services to people affected by the virus, and another $50,000 for the Gateway Resiliency Fund, which provides short-term monetary relief to employees and owners of businesses.

 Washington University also is finding innovative ways to support its commercial tenants.
 When Joe Goldberg, owner of TruFusion STL on the West Campus of Washington University in St. Louis, was facing financial devastation, Washington University helped him move TruFusion’s yoga, cycling, bootcamps and other classes from its ground-floor studio to the university’s open-air garage.